By Molly Meary ©

 I have definitely been – struggling to launch on multiple levels.
 Had I been launching the historical fiction instead of a semi-memoirish tell-all – my approach to all of this would have been a far less over-thought one.

 I’ve had to reassess the ways I use my platforms without the heavy borrow from my family.
 This is proving to be both crap and creative.
-Even though most of my posts on my author insta are fairly blah compared to my personal one, they’re getting there.
+Even though most of the posts on my author insta are fairly blah compared to my personal one, they’re getting there.

 JUST a trip to the local library could have me writing and posting for days.
 Actually, I could write a whole book on it.
 Possible titles –